What Causes Disease?

 • Fatigue

-According to the National Library of Medicine, “Extra protein is not used efficiently by the body and may impose a metabolic burden on the bones, kidneys, and liver.
-Moreover, high-protein/high-meat diets may also be associated with increased risk for coronary heart disease due to intakes of saturated fat and cholesterol or even cancer.”
-Additionally, the excess protein people have gets broken down and either gets eliminated by your body, or, gets stored as fat.
-People think of protein only as muscle which isn’t the case.
+The National Library of Medicine states, “Extra protein is not used efficiently by the body and may impose a metabolic burden on the bones, kidneys, and liver.”
+High-protein diets can also increase the risk of coronary heart disease due to saturated fat and cholesterol intake.
+Excess protein either gets eliminated or stored as fat.
+People often equate protein solely with muscle, but this overlooks its complex effects.

 • Rashes